charliepark/classy-css/README.md

 * Writing CSS for large sites uses the same methodology as writing CSS for small sites.
 There are more moving parts, of course, but they're pretty straightforward parts.
 * Creating a styleguide for your site is totally painless.

+### Hmm.
+Isn't it like …

 It's probably clarifying to talk about what it isn't.

 * It is **not** a framework, like Bootstrap, or Foundation, or Blueprint, or similar.
 It doesn't come with any pre-existing classes or modules.
 * It is **not** an architecture, like SMACSS, or like OOCSS, though it's similar.
 You can use it alongside either one of those if you like them, though it contradicts some of the principles in both.
 * It is **not** a preprocessor, like Sass or LESS.
 Classy CSS leans very heavily on preprocessors, but isn't one itself.
 We use Sass, and have written all documentation assuming you're using Sass.

 If you already have a CSS flow that you like, there's a good chance that Classy won't work for you.
-But if you're like me --- you've tried a lot of approaches, and none have worked yet --- this could be a great fit.
+But if you're like me — you've tried a lot of approaches, and none have worked yet — this could be a great fit.

 Let's make CSS fun again.

+### So who are you, to be writing this? ###

+I'm Charlie Park.
+I've been writing CSS for about 12 years now.
+I've tried just about every approach out there, and have been refining my approach with every project.

+The principles that Classy CSS emphasizes are extracted out of my own building of sites, and out of frustration that the existing tools haven't met my needs.

 ***

 ## How to Write Classy CSS